 Your right to claim

-Accident Advice Helpline believes that anybody who has been injured as a result of somebody else’s negligence is eligible to make a 100% no-win, no-fee personal injury claim with us.
+Accident Advice Helpline believes that anybody who has been injured as a result of somebody else’s negligence is eligible to make a no win no fee personal injury claim with us.
 Don’t worry about the fact that your ankle sprain is a relatively minor injury – if it has affected your life and you have taken time off work for medical treatment and to recover, you are entitled to claim compensation for your pain, suffering and loss of earnings.
-Why not get in touch with us today on 0800 689 0500 (or 0333 500 0993 from a mobile) to find out more about making a claim.
+Why not get in touch with us today on 0800 689 5659 to find out more about making a claim.